jonahmer22/bf-a-day/README.md

 ## Tests

-Tests are written in pytest and automatically scan any directory matching `day*`, running the full test suite against each day's implementation.
+Tests are written in pytest and automatically scan any directory matching `day*`, running the full test suite against each day's implementation (there may be problems with this and I don't think it works as of right now, but i'll figure something out).

 ```sh
 pytest